jncmel/spike-analysis/README.md

 ### Results
-Contains the final templates and their spiketimes for different recordings which were used for plotting the raster across trials and firing rates.
+Contains the final templates and their spiketimes for the different recordings.
+A subset of the templates after sorting were used for plotting the raster across trials and firing rates.

 ### Scripts
 Custom python code used for plotting the raster across trials and firing rate of different templates from the result files of different recordings. <br/>The stimulus time for different conditions (Control, CNQX addition, etc...) is required for recreating the plots.
 This can be found in **Stimulus_times.pdf**